How to Square Tensor Networks and Circuits Without Squaring Them: Empirical Evaluation

 \section{Empirical Evaluation}

 [1]{#1}

-We now assess the practical benefits of using \pUnitary circuits.
-Namely, we investigate whether \pUnitary circuits result in faster and lighter squared PCs (\textbf{RQ1}), if we can train \pUnitary circuits without sacrificing model performance (\textbf{RQ2}), and whether we can, for the first time, efficiently train squared non-structured-decomposable PCs (\textbf{RQ3}).
-Additional details and results can be found in \cref{app:experimental-details}.
+We now assess the practical benefits of using \pUnitary squared PCs.
+We remark that our aim in this section is not to achieve state-of-the-art results, but rather to answer the following research questions comparing squared PCs with and without our \pUnitary parameterization.
+That is, we investigate whether \pUnitary circuits result in faster and lighter squared PCs (\textbf{RQ1}); if we can learn \pUnitary squared PCs without sacrificing model performance in distribution estimation tasks (\textbf{RQ2}); and whether we can, for the first time, efficiently learn squared PCs that are \emph{not} structured-decomposable (\textbf{RQ3}).
+All the details, hyperparameters and additional results can be found in \cref{app:experimental-details}.

 \textbf{Experimental setting.} Given a training dataset $\mathcal{D}$ on variables $\vX$, we aim at finding the parameters of a given squared PC that maximize the data likelihood.
 We follow \citet{loconte2024subtractive} and, given a batch $\mathcal{B} \subset \mathcal{D}$, write its negative log-likelihood as $\mathcal{L} \coloneqq |\mathcal{B}| \log Z - \sum_{\vx\in\mathcal{B}} 2 \log |c(\vx)|$, such that we just need to materialize the squared PC once per batch to compute the log-partition function, significantly speeding up computations.
 For every circuit we use complex-valued parameters, identical architectures and batch sizes, and report results on a test dataset of the model with best validation performance during training.
 Similar to \citet{loconte2024subtractive}, we employ Hadamard product layers for the baseline squared PCs, denoted as $\pm_\bbC^2$, while we use Kronecker product layers for the squared \pUnitary PCs, $\perp_\bbC^2$, as we found them to perform significantly better in practice (see \cref{app:subsec:fourier-exp,app:subsec:mnist-exp}).